Fantomas42/django-blog-zinnia/docs/import_export.rst

 ===================

-If you don't have the possibility to export your posts but have a RSS or Atom feed on your weblog, Zinnia can import it.
+If you don't have the possibility to export your posts but have a RSS or Atom feed on your Weblog, Zinnia can import it.
 This command is the most generic way to import content into Zinnia.
 Simply execute this command: ::

   $ python manage.py feed2zinnia http://url.of/the/feed